 Are cedar shake re-roofs permitted

 Yes, but only in designated areas and shall be minimum Class “C” fire-resistive.
 Wood shakes and wood shingles are prohibited within the boundaries of the Wildfire Hazard Overlay District.

 Is an ice barrier required at the eaves?

 Ice barrier underlayment is required for elevations above 7,000 feet.
 Ice barrier shall extend from the lowest edge of all roof surfaces to point at least 24 inches inside the exterior wall line of the building.

 Is drip edge flashing required on the eaves and rakes?

-Yes, minimum size 4 inch by 2 inch on eaves and 2 inch by 1 inch or D style edge metal on rakes.
+Yes, minimum size 4 inches by 2 inches on eaves and 2 inches by 1 inch or D style edge metal on rakes.

 Does Douglas County require high wind nailing?